HihaSpyKnocker/GettingandCleaningDataProject/CodeBook.md

 ## Calculated variables
 Can be found in <code>tidydata.txt</code>

-* subject
-Can take a number between 1 and 30
+* subject (can take a number between 1 and 30)

-* activity
-Can take the values: LAYING, SITTING, STANDING, WALKING, WALKING_DOWNSTAIRS and WALKING_UPSTAIRS
+* activity (can take the values: LAYING, SITTING, STANDING, WALKING, WALKING_DOWNSTAIRS and WALKING_UPSTAIRS)

 * timeBodyAccelerometer.mean.X
 * timeBodyAccelerometer.mean.Y